-In 2021, the CCF (Corporate Carbon Footprint) of the entire group of companies was recorded for the first time across Scopes 1 to 3 in accordance with the GHG standard.
+In 2021, the CCF (Corporate Carbon Footprint) of the entire group of companies was recorded for the first time across Scopes 1 to 3 in accordance with the GHG Protocols (Greenhouse Gas Protocol)

+standard.
 This is carried out annually.
-2021 is consequently the base year for the implementation of our climate protection strategy.
+2021 is consequently the base year for the implementation of our climate change mitigation strategy.